dsalkinder/dsalkinder.github.io/privacy.md

 *   passwords

+#### Sensitive Information.

-**Sensitive Information.** We do not process sensitive information.
+We do not process sensitive information.

+#### Application Data

-**Application Data.** If you use our application(s), we also may collect the following information if you choose to provide us with access or permission:
+If you use our application(s), we also may collect the following information if you choose to provide us with access or permission:

 *   _Mobile Device Access._ We may request access or permission to certain features from your mobile device, including your mobile device's camera, photo library, and other features.
 If you wish to change our access or permissions, you may do so in your device's settings.